+A designation of \$750,000 is established as a capital replacement account to ensure the facility is maintained.

+• Funding Source

-- Reserve Fund Balance reserves should be 25% or ninety (90) days of operating expenses.
-Designation - It is the goal of the City Council to establish a capital replacement account once the complex is fully operational. - Funding Source Operating and debt principal and interest costs not covered by tournament and field rentals will be funded by transfers from the General Fund and HOT Fund at 50% from each fund.
+Operating and debt principal and interest costs not covered by tournament and field rentals will be funded by transfers from the General Fund and HOT Fund at 50% from each fund.